St. Louis University High School: Facilities

 The first major reconstruction of the SLUH campus came in the 1980s, when then-principal Fr.
 Thomas Cummings, S.J. began the "E-3" campaign.
-This was highlighted by the construction of the Robertson Library and the development of property fronting Oakland Avenue, including the football stadium and upper parking lot.
+This was highlighted by the construction of the Robinson Library and the development of property fronting Oakland Avenue, including the football stadium and upper parking lot.
 Development continued in the 1990s with the inauguration of the performing arts wing highlighted by a 610-seat theater, named after longtime drama teacher Joseph Schulte in the 2000s.
 Previously the school auditorium/theater had been located within the main school building, and its move allowed for a large expansion of classrooms and office space.
 The Jesuits also moved out of the Backer Memorial building around this time and into nearby houses the school purchased: the "J-wing" then became home to the theology department, several classrooms, and the administrative offices.

 In the late 1990s, a large capital campaign to fund growth and expansion projects began under Fr.
 Paul Sheridan, S.J.
 Called Vision 2000 (V2K), the $32 million plan included reducing class sizes, better integrating technology into the curriculum, and increasing class options.

 The early phases of the program included the addition of new teaching and counseling positions in order to reduce class size and teaching loads and to expand the curriculum.
 Over eight years, 18 new teaching and counseling positions were added.

 The physical improvements began in 2004 when the football stadium was given artificial turf and a new entry boulevard to the west of the campus was constructed jointly with the adjacent St. Louis Science Center, along with a new shared parking facility.
-The construction continued with the addition of a 17-acre soccer–track complex and Sheridan Stadium, a new baseball field.
+The construction continued with the addition of a 17-acre soccer–track complex (renamed in 2025 after retiring theology teacher and track/cross country coach Jim Linhares) and Sheridan Stadium, a new baseball field.
+The new athletic facilities allowed SLUH to host baseball games on campus for the first time, while also providing the school with a competition-standard track oval (the previous track at the football stadium was both shorter than 400 meters as well as irregularly shaped).
+Since 2008, the SLUH track has hosted the Festival of Miles, drawing top scholastic and professional distance runners from across the country with proceeds supporting a chosen St. Louis-area athlete in need; as of 2025, 81 four-minute miles have been run at SLUH as part of the Festival.